Marion County is named for Francis Marion, who was a general in the American Revolutionary War and who lived from 1732 to 1795.

 Architect: Robert Mills of Charleston

-History: The first courthouse was built in Marion in 1800.
+History: The county was created in 1785 and Marion was selected as the county seat.
 The courthouse was not complete, so court was held in a log building on Colonel Hugh Giles plantation about two miles below Marion.
-The second courthouse was built.
-The third and present courthouse was constructed in 1853 to 1854.
+The first courthouse was a wooden structure built in Marion in 1800.
+The building was sold and moved to the site of the First Baptist Church and converted into a dwelling.
+The second courthouse was built of bricks and native clay in 1823.
+On the site of the old Records Building.
+The third and present courthouse was constructed in 1852 to 1853 at a cost of $12,500.